Hilary Calvert

 Hilary Jane Calvert (born 5 October 1954) is a lawyer and a former member of the New Zealand parliament for the ACT Party.
 Following the resignation of ACT MP David Garrett in September 2010, she assumed a position in the House of Representatives as the next MP on ACT's list.
 In 2013 she was elected to the Dunedin City Council, after a failed campaign for mayor.
+Calvert also served on the Otago Regional Council (ORC) between 2019 and 2022.
+In 2025, Calvert was re-elected to the ORC as part of the Vision Otago ticket.
+She subsequently became the Council's chairperson.

 Early years

 Before entering Parliament, Calvert was a Dunedin-based lawyer who specialising in property law.
 She is a former member of the Otago Central Rail Trail Charitable Trust.

 Calvert is married to Alistair Broad and has three adult daughters.
 Both Calvert and Broad are trained lawyers, but have given up their practising certificates.
 Calvert now manages her property portfolio.

 Political career

-In the 2008 general election she was placed number six on the ACT party list and stood in the Dunedin North electorate where she got 1.8% of the votes.
+In the 2008 general election, she was placed number six on the ACT party list and stood in the Dunedin North electorate where she got 1.8% of the votes.